Jacob Sheahan, PhD

 2022

-Recognising the lack of understanding around the experiences of people with long-term, I supported a 3-month study mapping patients' experiences.
-This analysis highlighted the role of agency and social support in their lives.
+Recognising the lack of understanding around the experiences of people with long-term, I supported a 3-month study mapping patients' experiences, as part of the multi-school, multi-College collaborative research project Eat Move Heal‘ ︎.
+Our longitudantal mixed methods analysis highlighted the role of agency and social support in their lives

 Worksafe by Design